stanford-cs324/winter2022/lectures/introduction.md

 and Stanford's [CRFM](https://crfm.stanford.edu/).
-Given language models' increasing social impact, it is imperative that we as a community find a way to allow as many scholars to study, critique, and improve this technology.
+Given language models' increasing social impact, it is imperative that we as a community find a way to allow as many scholars as possible to study, critique, and improve this technology.

 ### Summary

-- A single large language models is a jack of all trades (and also master of none).
+- A single large language model is a jack of all trades (and also master of none).
-  It can perform a wide range of tasks and capable of emergent behavior such as in-context learning.
+  It can perform a wide range of tasks and is capable of emergent behavior such as in-context learning.
 - They are widely deployed in the real-world.
 - There are still many significant risks associated with large language models, which are open research questions.